-The 4 Best Paper for Acrylic Paint Right Now - Architecture Lab
+The 4 Best Paper For Acrylic Paint Right Now

 Thickness/Weight

-When it comes to papers, the weight and thickness are synonymous.
+When it comes to papers, weight, and thickness are synonymous.
 Since acrylic paints are water-soluble, choosing an acrylic paper pad that is thick and has a nice grit to it is of absolute necessity.

 Always look out for the weight of the paper sheets in the specifications when you’re buying an acrylic paper pad.
 The higher the weight of the sheets, the higher the thickness will be.